 Under the Dodd-Frank Act and the related SEC rule (the "Rule"), we are required to provide our stockholders with specified disclosure regarding the relationship of our Chief Executive Officer's total compensation to the total compensation of our median employee, referred to as "pay-ratio" disclosure.
-For 2021, the annual total compensation of our Chief Executive Officer, for purposes of this disclosure, was \$4,284,123, and the compensation of our median employee was \$342,623, resulting in a pay ratio of approximately 13:1.
-The annual total compensation amounts for our Chief Executive Officer and our median employee include actual base salary earned in 2021, actual bonus earned in 2021 and paid in March 2022, the grant date fair value of the annual equity awards received in 2021, and other compensation received.
+For 2022, the annual total compensation of our Chief Executive Officer, for purposes of this disclosure, was \$4,580,742, and the compensation of our median employee was \$310,773, resulting in a pay ratio of approximately 15:1.
+The annual total compensation amounts for our Chief Executive Officer and our median employee include actual base salary earned in 2022, actual bonus earned in 2022 and paid in March 2023, the grant date fair value of the annual equity awards received in 2022, and other compensation received.
+Due to an 81% increase in our total headcount from 2021 to 2022, and because our 2021 median employee was promoted in 2022, we selected a new median employee for our 2022 CEO Pay Ratio Disclosure.

-In accordance with SEC rules, we have identified the median employee as of December 31, 2021 by: (i) aggregating for each applicable employee: (a) annual base salary rate for salaried employees (or annualized rate for hourly employees, excluding overtime), (b) the target incentive pay for fiscal year 2021, and (c) the target value of the annual equity awards, excluding new-hire awards, for fiscal year 2021, and (ii) ranking this compensation measure for our employees from lowest to highest.
-This calculation was performed for all employees employed by us as of December 31, 2021, excluding the Chief Executive Officer, whether employed on a full-time, part-time or seasonal basis.
+In accordance with SEC rules, we have identified the median employee as of December 31, 2022 by: (i) aggregating for each applicable employee: (a) annual base salary rate for salaried employees (or annualized rate for hourly employees, excluding overtime), (b) the target incentive pay for fiscal year 2022, and (c) the target value of the annual equity awards, excluding new-hire awards, for fiscal year 2022, and (ii) ranking this compensation measure for our employees from lowest to highest.
+This calculation was performed for all employees employed by us as of December 31, 2022, excluding the Chief Executive Officer, whether employed on a full-time, part-time or seasonal basis.
 In making this determination, we annualized the compensation of employees who were employed by the Company for less than the entire fiscal year.
 This compensation measure was consistently applied to all employees included in the calculation and reasonably reflects the annual compensation of employees.
 All amounts paid in currencies other than US Dollars were converted to US Dollars based on the applicable average annual exchange rates.
-Since the originally identified median employee was a new hire during 2021 with anomalous compensation characteristics, we selected as our median employee a continuing employee whose 2021 compensation was substantially similar to that of the original median employee.
+Since the originally identified 2022 median employee was a new hire with anomalous compensation characteristics, we selected as our median employee a continuing employee whose 2022 compensation was substantially similar to that of the original median employee.

 The pay ratio reported above is a reasonable estimate calculated in a manner consistent with SEC rules based on our internal records and the methodology described above.
 The SEC rules for identifying the median compensated employee and calculating the pay ratio based on that employee's annual total compensation allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices.
 Therefore, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies have different employee populations and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their own pay ratios.
-Mr. Watanabe's compensation as Chief Executive Officer for 2021 was as follows:
+Mr. Watanabe's compensation as Chief Executive Officer for 2022 was as follows:

-Chief Executive Officer Year Salary (\$) Bonus (\$)(1) Stock Awards (\$) (2) Option Awards (\$) (3) All Other Compensation (\$) Total (\$) Todd Franklin Watanabe 2021 \$525,000 \$393,750 \$1,060,788 \$2,283,138 \$21,447 \$4,284,123
+Chief Executive Officer Year Salary (\$) Bonus (\$)(1) Stock Awards (\$) (2) Option Awards (\$) (3) All Other Compensation (\$)(4) Total (\$) Todd Franklin Watanabe 2022 \$590,000 \$407,100 \$1,252,803 \$2,314,700 \$16,952 \$4,581,555